 Let your boss know why the problem is late without assuming why Michelle hasn’t done her part.
 Commit to doing the work you can do.

-Let your manager know who is not pulling their weight (unless they know, they can’t do anything about it) and how it’s affecting your work and the health of the business.
+Consider letting your manager know who is not pulling their weight (unless they know, they can’t do anything about it) and how it’s affecting your work and the health of the business.

-1. Make sure task responsibility is clear
+1. Make sure responsibilities are clear

 If you have a coworker who is consistently dropping the ball, document who is responsible for completing certain tasks or projects and share it with the lazy coworker and your manager (and their manager, if you don’t report to the same people).